nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 removed from the task list of the [current team section](#current-team-section).
 Let us run through an example on how to delete a task.

-Suppose you want to delete a task called `Merge PR`.
-Identify the index of `Merge PR` in the application (1 in the image below).
+Suppose you want to delete a task called "Merge PR".
+Identify the index of "Merge PR" in the application (1 in the image below).
 If you are not able to find the task, refer to [find task command](#finding-a-task-find-task).

 Then, enter the command `delete task 1`.

-If done successfully, you should the task `Merge PR` removed under the task list of [current team section](#current-team-section) as shown below.
+If done successfully, you should the task "Merge PR" removed under the task list of [current team section](#current-team-section) as shown below.

 ![Delete Task Example](images/DeleteTaskExample.png)